cs17btech11049/introduction-to-multiple-linear-regression-R/README.md

 Since the p-value 0.99 > a = 0.05, we fail to reject H0.

 - 1.6
+6) Generate 100 samples from a gamma distribution with shape parameter 1 and scale parameter 1.
+Now generate 100 samples from an exponential distribution with λ = 1.
+Finally, run a hypothesis test that these two samples came from the same distribution and explain the result.

 H0: The two samples came from the same distribution